The strong CP problem, general covariance, and horizons: Quantum field theory at different scales: background independence as an infrared symmetry

+However, from a semiclassical effective theory point of view, the problem does appear more tractable.
+It can be argued \cite{gtholo,padma} that if general covariance is to be fundamental one must give up unitarity and treat the degrees of freedom behind the horizon in the language of open quantum systems.
+In this case, the vacuum's ``state purity'' is ill-defined, since it is frame {dependent}, but observables could acquire general covariance via the boundary term.
+Instead of unitarity, a fluctuation-dissipation theorem would constrain the partition function \cite{zubarev}.
 Several lines of evidence point to the fact that such a construction might be achievable.
 The soft graviton theorems mentioned earlier \cite{weinberg} relate the independence of infrared physics to Lorentz invariance.
 To first order, it has been known for a while that correlators along Rindler paths \cite{laflamme, matsas} transform covariantly once boundary terms are added.
 For a correlator $\ave{\psi(x^\mu_1(\tau_1)\psi(x_2^\mu(\tau_2) X}$,where $x_{1,2}^\mu,\tau_{1,2}$ are along a Rindler trajectory and $X$ is either a photon in QED \cite{sudarsky} or a neutrino in Fermi theory \cite{vanzella} one can calculate the Minkowski correlator in terms of interactions with a classical field and the Rindler correlator in terms of interactions with the Unruh bath.
 The ``interpretation'' of the calculation will be different but the calculated matrix elements will be the same.

-It is therefore worth thinking about the form a ``generally covariant'' interacting quantum field theory would have, and in particular if, in analogy with renormalization requirements, some terms in the Lagrangian would be forbidden by imposing background independence as an infrared symmetry.
+It is therefore worth thinking about the form {that} a ``generally covariant'' interacting quantum field theory would have, and in particular if, in analogy with renormalization requirements, some terms in the Lagrangian would be forbidden by imposing background independence as an infrared symmetry.
+In \cite{teryaev}, it was shown, for example, that a non-zero gravitomagnetic moment would violate local covariance of observables under rotations.

 In this regard, the $\theta$ term looks suspicious.
 The vacuum energy density depends on the boundary and on $\theta$ separately.
 The effective $\theta$, $\sim \frac{\delta \lnz}{\delta F\tilde{F}}$ will also depend on the boundary and on the temperature.
 Hence, there is no a priori reason for the effective $\theta$ calculated from a Rindler boundary to be the same as the effective $\theta$ at finite temperature, something already clear from group theory arguments \cite{calixto} in a generic scenario with degenerate vacua constructed from conformal zero modes (semiclassical instantons are similar in this respect).
-But local Lorentz invariance forces this equivalence \cite{axiom}, leading to non-zero $\theta$ being forbidden.
+But local Lorentz invariance forces this equivalence \cite{axiom1,axiom2}, leading to non-zero $\theta$ being forbidden.